alibaba/TinyNeuralNetwork/docs/FAQ.md

 #### How to perform mixed precision quantization?
 Q: How to quantize only part of a quantized graph when the default is to perform quantization on the whole graph?

-The easy way is to use the layerwise configuration file.
-Please refer to the code example [here](../examples/quantization/selective_q.py).
-If that doesn't work, you may refer to the steps below.

 ```python
 # Quantization with the whole graph
 with model_tracer():